Siganus doliatus: Taxonomy

-Siganus doliatus was fisr formally described in 1829-38 by the French entomologist Félix Édouard Guérin-Méneville in his Iconographie du Règne animal de G. Cuvier IV, Poissons with the type locality given as Buru Island in Indonesia and Vanikoro Island, Santa Cruz Islands in the southwestern Pacific.
+Siganus doliatus was first formally described in 1829-38 by the French entomologist Félix Édouard Guérin-Méneville in his Iconographie du Règne animal de G. Cuvier IV, Poissons with the type locality given as Buru Island in Indonesia and Vanikoro Island, Santa Cruz Islands in the southwestern Pacific.
 The specific name doliatus means "barred", thought to be a reference bars on the body.
 The name is dated 1829-1838 as Guérin-Méneville's description was based on a plate illustration which was published a number of times in that period, it is thought that the plate he used was published by 1834.

 Description

 Siganus doliatus grows to a length of about 25 cm.
-The dorsal fin has thirteen spines and ten soft rays while the anal fin has seven spines and nine soft rays.
+The dorsal fin has thirteen spines and ten soft rays while the anal fin has seven slays and nine soft rays.
 The spines are robust and venomous.
 This fish is yellow with a network of fine blue lines on the body, giving it a pattern that resembles a printed circuit board and leads to one of its common names, scribbled rabbitfish.
 There are two oblique, dark stripes, one running from just below the mouth, through the eye to the nape, and one passing through the operculum.